MomanyiPoet/plp_python/03_control_flows_functions/README.md

 - If base raised to the exponent is greater than 5000, return True, otherwise return False

 ## 2.Divisible By Ten
 Create a function that determines whether or not a number is divisible by ten.
 A number is divisible by ten if the remainder of the number divided by 10 is 0.
-Using this, we can complete this function in a few steps:
+Using this, we can complete this function in a few steps

 - Define the function header to accept one input num
 - Calculate the remainder of the input divided by 10 (use modulus)